pactflow/pact-protobuf-plugin/README.md

 ### Building the plugin

-To build the plugin, you need a working Rust environment.
+To build the plugin, you need a working Rust environment (version 1.58+).
 Refer to the [Rust Guide](https://www.rust-lang.org/learn/get-started).

 The build tool used is `cargo` and you can build the plugin by running `cargo build`.
 This will compile the plugin and put the generated files in `target/debug`.
 The main plugin executable is `pact-protobuf-plugin`